coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/advanced-database-cleaner/README.txt

 == Changelog ==

+= 4.0.4 – 25/12/2025 =
+- Fix: [Premium] Prevented license activation from being unintentionally removed after one week.
+- Fix: Resolved style conflicts with other plugins.
+- Fix: Corrected an issue where sorting usermeta by meta key returned empty results when the "duplicated" filter was applied.
+- Tweak: [Premium] Removed the weekly license check cron job when uninstalling the plugin.
+- Tweak: Refactored code to improve loading performance by caching data.
+- Tweak: Added translatable strings and corrected some date-format inconsistencies.
+- Tweak: Improved UI consistency across all tables.
+- Tweak: Increased Database Rows Batch limit to 50,000 by default for better performance on large sites.
+- Tweak: Added a refresh icon to the highlighted orange sections for easier counts refresh.

+= 4.0.3 – 14/12/2025 =
+- Fix: Improved compatibility with PHP 7.
+- Tweak: Optimized the loading of the Post Meta module for large websites.
+- Tweak: Highlighted preset filter section counters are now fetched via separate endpoints for better performance.
+- Tweak: Optimized the duplicated meta module to improve performance.
+- Tweak: Optimized the General Cleanup module for faster loading.
+- Tweak: Overall performance improvements and internal code optimizations.

 = 4.0.2 – 05/12/2025 =
-- Fix: Conflict with another plugin injecting links into our plugin settings
+- Fix: Conflict with another plugin injecting links into our plugin settings.
 - Fix: Syntax error: unexpected '...'
-(T_ELLIPSIS), expecting ']'
+(T_ELLIPSIS), expecting ']'.
-- Fix: Deletion of transients and expired_transients in multisite within the sitemeta table when the transient’s site_id is invalid
+- Fix: Deletion of transients and expired_transients in multisite within the sitemeta table when the transient's site_id is invalid.
-- Fix: Duplicate “squared” transients and expired transients being displayed
+- Fix: Duplicate "squared" transients and expired transients being displayed.
-- Tweak: Synchronize Axios timeout (React) with PHP max execution time to avoid early request timeouts
+- Tweak: Synchronize Axios timeout (React) with PHP max execution time to avoid early request timeouts.
-- Tweak: In trashed comments, count only trashed comments and ignore comments belonging to trashed posts
+- Tweak: In trashed comments, count only trashed comments and ignore comments belonging to trashed posts.
-- Tweak: Use crc32 hashing to speed up detection of duplicate values
+- Tweak: Use crc32 hashing to speed up detection of duplicate values.
-- Tweak: General code cleanup and optimization
+- Tweak: General code cleanup and optimization.
-- Tweak: [Premium] Added new WordPress-related items for improved identification
+- Tweak: [Premium] Added new WordPress-related items for improved identification.
 - New: [Free] new setting allowing to control the number of items retrieved from the database per request for better performance.
 - New: Choose between native WordPress functions or direct SQL queries for deleting items (new setting added).
 - New: Items in the General Cleanup page are now loaded individually, so content appears immediately without waiting for all items.
 - New: Items can now be deleted one by one in General Cleanup without reloading the entire list after each action.
-- Compatibility: Tested with WordPress 6.9
+- Compatibility: Tested with WordPress 6.9.

 = 4.0.1 – 01/12/2025 =
 - Fix: handling FS_METHOD ftpext in the file system class.
-- Fix: sub-sites in Multisites were not loaded correctly
+- Fix: sub-sites in Multisites were not loaded correctly.
 - Fix: options and other items cannot be deleted in free version.

 = 4.0.0 – 28/11/2025 =